imranshah786/kubernet/persistent_volumes.md

 # Set up a persistent volume
 > master node

 We will deploy a job running avida that uses persistent volumes.
 Once avida finished, it will copy the output files from the local folder */data/* to a shared folder (i.e., an USB external disk).
-The shared folder is hosted by a NFS server, that will run on the master node.
+The shared folder is hosted by a NFS server, that will run on a remote machine.
 Kubernetes will set up a persistent volume that will be *alive* during the job execution.
 All data copied to the persistent volume will be kept on the shared folder as long as the job is not deleted.

 ---